jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824b367417b2b2512c48
+id: 587d824d367417b2b2512c54
-title: Use Assert.isOK and Assert.isNotOK
+title: Use Regular Expressions to Test a String
 challengeType: 2
-forumTopicId: 301607
+forumTopicId: 301608
-dashedName: use-assert-isok-and-assert-isnotok
+dashedName: use-regular-expressions-to-test-a-string
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

-`isOk()` will test for a truthy value, and `isNotOk()` will test for a falsy value.

-To learn more about truthy and falsy values, try our [Falsy Bouncer](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-algorithm-scripting/falsy-bouncer) challenge.
+`match()` asserts that the actual value matches the second argument regular expression.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#3` in the `Basic Assertions` suite, change each `assert` to either `assert.isOk()` or `assert.isNotOk()` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#15` in the `Strings` suite, change each `assert` to either `assert.match` or `assert.notMatch` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--